Member Agreement for 2024 Season

 You are responsible for picking up your share each week from the following drop site during the specified time frame.

 Sanborn Mills Farm – last barn on the right at the end of Ring Road 131 Ring Road, Loudon NH 03307

 You are responsible for observing our drop site rules, which are as follows:

 • A pine wood produce box will be provided to you by Sanborn Mills Farm.
 The box is made from pine lumber from the farm property that has been milled on the site!
 On your first pick-up you will be given a box, which will be full of your vegetables.
 The next week you will return this box to the drop site and pick up a fresh (new) box that will contain your vegetable for that week.
 You must return last week’s box each week.

 • Pick up your share within the timeframe stated.
 Although we deliver high-quality produce to the site, it will decline quickly if not picked up in time.

 • Be respectful of our drop site hosts’ property.

 • There will be a pick-up checklist posted at the pick-up site.
 Please indicate that you have received your box by placing a check mark next to your name.

 • Follow additional rules and signs posted at your drop site regarding parking/use of certain entrances/boxes.

 If you cannot pick-up your share, you must arrange for someone else to pick it up for you.
 You are responsible for explaining the pick-up location and procedures to your substitute.
 Shares that are not retrieved within the pick-up time will be donated to a charity or the Loudon food pantry.
 We do not allow for changes in pick-up days or weeks.
-For instance, we will not grant a request to move your scheduled Friday pick-up day to the Tuesday pick-up day of the next week.

 We take the safety of your food seriously.
 We follow all state food handling requirements.
 For your added protection, wash all produce before eating.